Judi Bari: Bari's ex-husband

-In 1991, Stephen Talbot, KQED reporter and documentary producer, made a documentary titled Who Bombed Judi Bari?.
-During the production, he discovered circumstantial evidence and heard suspicions expressed by acquaintances of Bari that her ex-husband Mike Sweeney should be considered a suspect.
+In 1991, Stephen Talbot, KQED reporter and documentary producer, and investigative reporter David Helvarg made a documentary titled Who Bombed Judi Bari?.
+It was the first mainstream media investigation to critique the FBI and Oakland Police Department case against Bari During the production, Talbot discovered circumstantial evidence and heard suspicions expressed by acquaintances of Bari that her ex-husband Mike Sweeney should be considered a suspect.
 Bari told Talbot in confidence that she also had doubts about her former husband, and that he abused her during their marriage.
 She later publicly denied these statements.
 Talbot named Sweeney and others as possible suspects in the bombing, but in 1991 did not attribute any statements to Bari.
 After her death, he felt released from his journalist's protection of her as a source.
 He wrote about Sweeney as a suspect more directly in a 2002 article published on Salon.com.

-Bari strongly criticized Talbot's 1991 film in her article, "Who bought Steve Talbot?," published in the San Francisco Weekly and the Anderson Valley Advertiser.
+Even though Talbot and Helvarg's film had made the case for Bari's innocence, based on their point-by-point critique of the FBI and Oakland police accusations against her, Bari strongly criticized Talbot's 1991 film in her article, "Who bought Steve Talbot?," published in the San Francisco Weekly and the Anderson Valley Advertiser because Talbot raised questions about her ex-husband Michael Sweeney.

 Talbot also had reported a 1989 letter signed by "Argus" that was sent to the Chief of the Ukiah Police Department, offering to be an informant against Bari regarding marijuana dealing.
 Bari claimed in her article that the "Argus" letter had to have been written by Irv Sutley, a Peace and Freedom Party activist whom she had met in 1988.
 Attention had also been focused on two other threatening letters: a "no second warning" death threat letter sent to Bari about a month before the bombing, and what became known as the "Lord's Avenger" letter sent to the Santa Rosa Press Democrat immediately after the bombing.

 Through the early 1990s, many activists believed that the bombing was the work of either the FBI or other opponents of Bari's Earth First! activities.
 Irv Sutley was suspected as the hitman.
 But Bari's attempts to shape accounts of the bombing were alienating supporters and raised suspicions that she was hiding something.
 Bruce Anderson of the Advertiser was among those put off by her assertions.
 He knew that the 1988 divorce had been bitter.
 While he thought that some of her post-bombing behavior was odd, he continued to support her public position.